Skip to Main Content

 Planning a Visit

 Sapporo Restaurant is located at 94 Willoughby Road, Crows Nest NSW 2065.
 The Crows Nest Metro station, on the Sydney Metro City and Southwest line, places the restaurant within a short walk of direct city connections, making the drive-or-stay calculation direct for Sydney diners.
 For those exploring broader options in the area before or after, the mix of cuisines on Willoughby Road means the neighbourhood functions well as a dining destination in its own right rather than a single-stop visit.
-Current hours, booking availability, and contact details are leading confirmed directly with the venue, as this information is subject to change and is not confirmed in the current record.
+Current hours, booking availability, and contact details are best confirmed directly with the venue, as this information is subject to change and is not confirmed in the current record.

 For readers building a broader NSW or Australian dining itinerary, the EP Club covers a range of venues from Blackwood Pantry in Cronulla to Salt Water Restaurant in Cairns, and further afield to Brae in Birregurra, Botanic in Adelaide, Hentley Farm in Seppeltsfield, Laura at Pt Leo Estate in Merricks, Wills Domain in Yallingup, Aloft in Hobart, and Lizard Island Resort in Lizard Island.
 For international reference points in the premium category, Le Bernardin in New York City represents the kind of sustained technical excellence that shapes expectations across the global dining conversation.